50+ Common (& Not So Common) Literary Devices for 2024

 18. Asyndeton

 Sometimes, a writer leaves out conjunctions like and, but, or, for, and nor.
-This is not because s/he is forgetful.
+This is not because he or she is forgetful.
 It’s because that’s what an asyndeton is: a group of phrases with the conjunctions left out, for rhythmic emphasis.

 Example of Asyndeton